0bs-chat/zerobs/temp.md

 - vibe coding (better auth -> convex cloud migration -> streaming tool calls -> convex oauth integration -> revamp mcp templates to pass along the env vars) custom ui for vibz mcp. (like artifacts, we will replace the panel content with the ui for vibz)(preview, dashboard (convex dashboard), code (vs code))

-- migrate to better auth (when i get the green light from mantra after better-auth integrates.)
 - infinite scroll area everywhere.
 - look into action caching.
 - add more integrations on the go allowing to auto fill auth tokens in sse mcp servers like github, nextjs etc.